Revised October 2023

 Think about this for a second.
 If a person in front of you with whom you’re interacting is standing in a High Power Pose, you’d feel uncomfortable doing one too if you’re facing each other.
 It would be as if you were challenging that person.
 In a conflict.

 It’s confrontational.
-Challenging.
+Antagonistic.

 So, apparently, we humans complement rather than mirror Power Poses.